-The National STEM Learning Network is a joint initiative by the Department for Education and The Wellcome Trust.
+The National STEM Learning Network is a joint initiative by the Department for Education, the Department for Business, Energy and Industrial Strategy and The Wellcome Trust.
 STEM Learning was set up in direct response to concerns about the engagement of young people in science but has since grown to incorporate all STEM subjects.

 Gatsby Charitable Foundation

 The Gatsby Charitable Foundation funds the creation and expansion of our resources and online collaboration tools to promote peer-to-peer support across STEM education and to house the UK's largest collection of STEM teaching and learning resources.

 Project ENTHUSE is a funding partnership promoting inspired teaching of STEM subjects through impactful CPD.
 This is supported by the Department for Education, Wellcome, BAE Systems, Biochemical Society, BP, IBM, Institution of Engineering and Technology, Institution of Mechanical Engineers, Institution of Structural Engineers, Rolls-Royce, The Royal Commission for the Exhibition of 1851 and the Royal Society of Chemistry.